Sheep shearing, depicted in an early 16th-century manuscript

 Its certainly possible that in England they were Puritans and more radicalized sects as the people working the cloth trade are known to be non-conformists.
 But I do not think that was the only reason for abandoning Stogumber.
 And if they were Anglicans and not Puritans, what other reason did they have for leaving Stogumber?

 It was the steep decline of the wool and cloth trade.
+On the English Heritage page I trace the rise and fall of the export market for West Country undyed broadcloths.
 The evidence is that the Shattocks of west Somerset, in Stogumber, in Milverton and in North Molton in Devon were heavily involved in the wool and cloth trades.
 And when the cloth export market fell, they fell with it.
 Since agriculture was in a massive boom period, they would not have an incentive to leave.
 They must have been wool and cloth trades people.

 Stogumber had been a cloth center at least since 1243 when a fuller is recorded as working in Stogumber.
 The cloth industry had supported families involved in the cottage industries associated with cloth making.
 The earliest record of a Shattock in the area is a document about Roger Shattock, cloth merchant, who had experienced a theft of his merchandise.
 Alexander Shattuck is a beneficiary in the will of John Wolcott c.
 1547-1623 of Tolland, a miller, will dated 1623.
 The Wolcotts were also cloth merchants.
 John and Christopher Shattock purchased a tenement and land from the widow Margaret of the famous Luttrell family in Vexford, just outside of Stogumber.